dgl/alertmanager-webhook-signald/README.md

   # Phone number of sender, must be registered in this signald per Setup.
   sender: +1xxx
   template: '{{ template "signal.message" . }}'
+  # Subscribe to responses from signald.
+May help to keep the connection alive.
+  subscribe: true

 templates:
   - "alerts.tmpl"